Hervar77/infinity-doc/mkdocs/api/infinity.md

 Parameters:

 - fileName: `string`
-  >the name of the file to be included.
+  >The name of the file to be included.
 The position is automatically assumed at the `js` - output folder inside the project folder.
 Keep in mind that output - files with the ending `.js` should be referenced.

 Example: